appath/dotfiles/README.md

 * git

 (
-mkdir github # Create a folder on disk
+mkdir github/ "Create a folder on disk

 git clone https://github.com/** "Copy your repository to your computer